vba270419/payments-backend-go/README.md

    The application reads them from a json configuration file, if a custom configuration file is not provided application will read _config/server.json_ by default.
 2) The application uses payment's **version** property to detect the conflicts while updating the payment, i.e. if the payment version does not match the version in the database, the application should return 409 code.
+3) Payment id and the version provided in a body of the create request are ignored.
+The version will be automatically set to 1 and the id will be generated on the server side.
-3) In order to implement different storage, the **PaymentRepository** interface must be implemented accordingly.
+4) In order to implement different storage, the **PaymentRepository** interface must be implemented accordingly.
+5) At the moment payment validation has very simple rules: OrganisationID is a required field and payment ID should be not empty for an update call.
+More complex rules should be added to **decodeAndValidatePayment** method if needed (for example validating the currencies or amounts).

 ## Out of the scope